The 15 Most Awesome Things to do in Lake Toba (An Insider’s List)

 This site ain’t got nothing on the Great Pyramids of Egypt, but it’s an interesting place to stop at if you’re in the area, which you probably will be.

-King Sidabutur was, according to legend, the first man to arrive on Samosir Island.
-He’s literally the original Batak man!
+King Sidabutur was, according to legend, the first king of Tomok.
 His carved tomb can be seen alongside other tombstones in this small cemetery.

 There is very little signage explaining what you see, so you’ll probably get more out of the experience if you bring a local guide to talk you through the history.

-You’ll find the cemetery of the Batak King and his clan in Tomok, a short walk up the hill from the main jetty.
+You’ll find the cemetery of the Batak King and his clan in Tomok, just behind the main souvenir shopping area.

 Enjoy a less hilly ride when you head in the other direction to Tomok.
 You’ll pass stunning churches, traditional Batak houses, deserted “beaches,” and buckets more culture.